Alexey1Gavrilov/drive-constructor-site/help/applications/pump/index.md

 ---
 # Pump

-To select proper drive train for a pump *Drive Constructor* uses four parameters:
+To configure proper drive train for a pump *Drive Constructor* uses four parameters:

 * Required rated torque on shaft of the pump
 * [Starting torque of the pump](startingTorque.html)